copperwater/xNetHack/doc/xnh-changelog-7.0.md

 - Randomly generated paper bags may contain a potion of booze.
 - Elves can always squeeze through a diagonal gap between two trees no matter how much they're carrying.
+- 5% of rolling boulder traps outside the Quest contain the remains of a dead archeologist (corpse, fedora, and bullwhip.)

 ### Interface changes